plone/mockup-training/intro.rst

 Mockup does, is a W3C draft and its implementations only work for the most modern browsers.
 So no IE<11 support with that.
-Angular JS is also a very interesting framework, but it changes the way you work with JavaScript quite a lot.
+Angular JS is also a very interesting framework, but it changes the way you work with JavaScript quite a bit.
 Angular forces you to use all of their concepts.
 What sense would it make to only use Angular Directives without controllers, services, etc.?